Stay safe online

 Spoof emails are sent to random email addresses in an attempt to obtain (or "phish" for) personal details.
 These may link to a website that looks very similar to a Standard Life website but in fact, is a near replica (or "spoof" website), which may ask for credit card or Internet security and email contact details.

-Please be aware that Standard Life will never send you emails that ask for security details or other confidential information.
+Standard Life will never send you emails or texts that ask for security details or other confidential information.

-When accessing our online services, ensure you login through this website only.
-If you receive an email that looks as if it has been sent from Standard Life requesting your login or other confidential details, please forward it to us and delete it.
+When accessing our online services, ensure you login only through www.standardlife.ie.
+If you receive an email or text that looks as if it has been sent from Standard Life requesting your login or other confidential details, please forward it to us at firstname.lastname@example.org and delete it.